-We already explained how budget dictates the time we can offer to build a secure website.
+We already explained how the budget dictates the time we can offer to build a secure website.
 The more time a website owner invests in creating and maintaining a website helps in determining the quality of the site.
 When a WordPress site is created quickly, it’s likely to skip a number of steps that could detect existing or the possibility of problems.
 If you assign someone to create a website within a limited period of time with limited resources, the site won’t undergo some of the procedures that could save your site when disaster strikes.

 Although WordPress is the world’s preferred platform to develop fully functional and dynamic websites, it can’t promise you complete security.
-Security is a combined effort between WordPress, it’s ecosystem and the site owners.
+Security is a combined effort between WordPress, it’s an ecosystem and the site owners.

 How to Secure your WordPress website?

-There are many ways to secure your WordPress website and be safe from the hackers.
+There are many ways to secure your WordPress website and be safe from hackers.
 And I will try to share all things that will make your WordPress website hacker-proof.

-Use SSL certificate:
+Use an SSL certificate:

-Although, getting an SSL certificate is compulsory for the all the websites.
+Although, getting an SSL certificate is compulsory for all the websites.
 But If you are planning to get your Website on WordPress then Go for the standard or the pro SSL certificates.
 The SSL certificates make sure that your passwords and database is secure.
-And even for getting an SSL you have the advantage of having the penalty from the SSL providers.
+And even for getting an SSL, you have the advantage of having the penalty from the SSL providers.
 You can also use the free SSL certificate from the Cloudflare which is almost as safe as the paid ones but with the paid ones you have the advantage of getting the penalty from the SSL certificate providers.

 Always Backup your Website:

-Having a backup of your website is really a good thing in all the situations.
+Having a backup of your website is really a good thing in all situations.
 Being Blogger or WordPress, you must be knowing that WordPress website updated often.
 And taking the backup of your whole websites can be risk-free.
 You can either backup your website using the cPanel or using any of the Plugins.

 Do not use Wp-Admin as the login page

-When it comes to how secure is WordPress then this the first thing that every WordPress user do.
+When it comes to how secure is WordPress then this the first thing that every WordPress user does.
 By default login page for the WordPress dashboard is Wp-Admin, so while installing you can change the name of the login page.
 Make sure that the name of the login page must not be your name or the name of the website, choose an alternate name.

 Limit the login attempts on your WordPress:

-Many of the hosting Provider provide some preinstalled plugins which help in maintaining a better security.
+Many of the hosting Provider provide some preinstalled plugins which help in maintaining better security.
 Even if your hosting provider does not provide this plugin then you can download this amazing plugin named Limit Login Attempts, by doing this you will be notified by the email if someone attempts to hack your WordPress website and instantly you can delete the account of that person and even change your password.

 Do not use Admin as Login username

-By default, admin can be your login username but instead of using that I will suggest you use your personal name or some other name.
+By default, admin can be your login username but instead of using that, I will suggest you use your personal name or some other name.

-Your Password should be difficult:
+Your password should be difficult: